kostiantyn-matsebora/streamstore/docs/README.md

   } catch (StreamConcurrencyException ex) {

-    // Implement your logic for handling concurrency exception, or try to push with latest revision, like this ...
+    // Implement your logic for handling optimistic concurrency exception,
+    // or try to push with latest revision, like this ...
     store
-        .OpenStreamAsync(streamId, ex.ActualRevision)
+        .OpenStreamAsync("stream-1", ex.ActualRevision)
         .AddAsync(new Event { Id = "event-4", Timestamp = DateTime.Now, EventObject = events[3] })
         ...
         .SaveChangesAsync(streamId);
-  }
+  } catch (StreamLockedException ex)
+  {
+    // Some database backends like S3 do not support optimistic concurrency control }

   // Get stream read-only entity